Late Lukaku goal helps Inter set up quarterfinal with Milan - WHIZ News

 The hosts did equalize in the 57th minute.
 In a goalmouth scramble, the ball eventually fell to Kouamé who had time to control it before blasting into the top right corner.

-Lukaku had been rested but he was brought on in the 69th and, moments after seeing a great chance well saved by Terracciano, Inter’s star forward scored the winner, heading in Nicolò Barella’s cross from the right.
+Lukaku had been rested but he was brought on in the 69th and, moments after seeing a great chance well saved by Terracciano, scored the winner by heading in Nicolò Barella’s cross from the right.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports